andrewblake1/WorksManagement/README.md

 # if installed in domain/subdomain i.e. no supdirectory then .htaccess is fine, otherwise need to modify first RewriteRule e.g. /melbourne/ instead of /
 cd melbourne
 cp template.htaccess .htaccess
-# need to create private uploads directory/s below document root
+# need to create private uploads directory/s below document root that www-data has write access to
 mkdir /home/www-data
 cd /home/www-data
 mkdir /uploads